-Many of us are familiar with the concept of compression from the days of creating zip files to reduce the size of document and presentations that we were sharing.
-In those days the purpose of compression was to deal with the fact that we were often working in bandwidth constrained environments on fixed networks.
-This issue has largely been made redundant with the advent of high bandwidth networks over WiFi and Ethernet.
+Many of us are familiar with the concept of compression.
+I’m sure you remember the days of creating zip files to reduce the size of document and presentations you were sharing.
+The purpose of compression was to deal with bandwidth constrained environments on fixed networks.
+However, this issue has largely disappeared with the advent of high bandwidth networks over WiFi and Ethernet.

 The Promise of Mobile Data Compression

 Cellular networks, on the other hand, do not offer boundless high-speed broadband.
-Unless you are fortunate enough to have an all you can eat data plan (which are almost non-existent in the enterprise world) there is a cost to every byte of data.
-So you’d think that compression might have value in mobile.
+Unless you are fortunate enough to have an all you can eat data plan, there is a cost to every byte of data.
+So, you’d think that compression might have value in mobile.
 And you’d be right – up to a point.

 It is absolutely true that compression can have a significant impact on mobile traffic.
 Chrome for Android recently introduced video compression and reported that it resulted in a 67% data saving.
 A test of another browser, Opera, demonstrated that using its ‘extreme compression’ feature you could reduce the data required to load a webpage by 93%.

 Unfortunately, compression will only work on unencrypted traffic.
 And unencrypted traffic is fast disappearing.
 As recently as two years ago, industry analysts reported that less than 10% of traffic on the web was encrypted.
 By the end of 2016, this percentage will have risen to 75%.
 This change has been driven by a combination of consumer privacy concerns and the desire by web giants to hide their end-users activity from competitors.